hugs7/DECO3801-Eye-Tracking-Voice-Drone/voice_control/README.md

 ## Getting started

-1. Install the requirements.
+### 1. Package Dependencies

+Install the requirements via the following command from a command prompt in the root directory of the project.

 ```bash
 pip install -r voice_control/requirements.txt
 ```

+### 2. Additional Dependencies

+The voice control module also requires ffmpeg to handle in-app sounds.
+This library is not available via pip.
+For Windows, you can install this by visiting [ffmpeg-builds on GitHub](https://github.com/BtbN/FFmpeg-Builds/releases) and downloading the latest `win64` release.
+At the time of writing, that is [2024-09-15 13:01](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) but there are releases daily for this software.

+Once downloaded, unzip the folder then move the contents into `C:\Program Files\ffmpeg\`.
+You should have something like `C:\Program Files\ffmpeg\ffmpeg-2024-09-15`, with the date changed depending upon your build.
+Note you don't have to place it here, but it is convenient and makes sense for most setups.

+Open the start menu and type `Env` then press Enter.
+Click `Environment Variables` and under **System Variables**, double-click on **Path**.
+Click New then browse to the `/bin/` folder of ffmpeg.
+E.g. `C:\Program Files\ffmpeg\ffmpeg-2024-09-14\bin\`.
+Click `OK` > `OK` > `OK`.

+**Ensure you restart your terminal (or computer) after installation.** Drone Voice Control will work without it, however, sound effects will not.

+### 3. OpenAI Key

-2. Add your OpenAI API key in `voice_control/.env` as
+Add your OpenAI API key in `voice_control/.env` as

 ```
 OPENAI_API_KEY=...
 ```

+### 4. LLM Data

-3. Add context and prompt information (used by the NLU/LLM in order to process the voice commands in a desirable manner).
+Add context and prompt information (used by the NLU/LLM in order to process the voice commands in a desirable manner).
 You can download the data folder used in development at [this Google Drive folder](https://drive.google.com/drive/folders/1vTnuQttrPQ0hgq_KUsqppmDC-xUoEvJI?usp=sharing]).
 Once downloaded, unzip and place at `/voice_control/data`, ensuring there is no sub-data folder within it.
 That is, you should have defined the following files.

 -   `/voice_control/data/context.jsonl`: TBD
 -   `/voice_control/data/initial.jsonl`: TBD
 -   `/voice_control/data/system_prompt.txt`: Defines the prompt provided to the LLM for how to respond when it is provided with your voice command.

-4. Run the main script.
+### 5. Run the main script.

 ```bash
 python voice_control/main.py